Mechanical loss and stability analysis of NEXCERA in ultra-stable optical cavities: Performance projection of the NEXCERA cavity

 \subsection{Drift rate}

-Common spacer materials used at room temperature experience significant frequency drifts due to the crystallization of their amorphous structures.
-This ageing process causes the length of a Fabry-Perot spacer made of ULE, Zerodur, NEXCERA, or similar glass-ceramics to decrease, resulting in a positive drift in resonance frequency.
-Figure~\ref{fig:drift_rate} compares the frequency drift rates of commonly used spacer materials.
-These are divided into amorphous materials at room temperature (red bars) and crystalline materials at cryogenic temperatures (blue bars).
+Common spacer materials used at room temperature experience significant frequency drifts due to the crystallization of their amorphous structure.
+This aging process causes the length of a Fabry-Perot spacer made of ULE, Zerodur, NEXCERA, or similar glass-ceramics to decrease, resulting in a positive drift in resonance frequency.
+Figure~\ref{fig:drift_rate} compares the frequency drift rates of commonly used spacer materials, divided into amorphous materials at room temperature (red bars) and crystalline materials at cryogenic temperatures (blue bars).
 Both, ULE and NEXCERA exhibit drift rates two orders of magnitude lower than Zerodur, with NEXCERA N117B having a drift rate of \SI{1.738e-17}{\per\second} compared to the best-reported value for ULE at \SI{4.572e-17}{\per\second}~\cite{Keupp2005}.
-Ageing processes slow over time~\cite{Phillips_1996, Dube_2009}.
-A decreasing drift rate with time indicates that older materials may perform better.
-The drift rates of NEXCERA and ULE spacers will reach the cavity thermal noise limit within a few seconds.
+Aging processes are known to slow down over time as the material structure gradually stabilizes~\cite{Phillips_1996, Dube_2009}.
+This progressive stabilization leads to a decreasing drift rate, suggesting that older materials may exhibit improved long-term performance.
+According to Fig.~\ref{fig:drift_rate}, the accumulated drift of NEXCERA and ULE spacers reaches the cavity thermal noise limit within a few seconds.